 Research PortalResearch Platforms and Portals (RPP) Competition

-The Research Platforms and Portals (RPP) Competition was created to enable communities to develop projects that improve access to shared datasets, enhance existing online research tools and facilities, or advance national or international research collaborations.
-For more information about other Compute Canada Resource Allocation Competitions, please see our main Resource Allocation Competitions page.
+The Research Platforms and Portals (RPP) is a peer-reviewed competition that enables communities to develop research projects that improve access to shared datasets, enhance existing online research tools and facilities, or advance national or international research collaborations.
+The RPP is a peer-reviewed competition allows faculty members and their sponsored research groups access to compute and storage resources beyond what can be obtained via the Rapid Access Service.
+For more information about other Resource Allocation Competitions, click here.

 Online Application Form